silentArtifact/one-pace-for-plex/README.md

 After renaming you can convert the episodes to MP4 using the x265 codec and embed the metadata from their `.nfo` files.

 1. Copy `transcode.py` from the `/dist/` folder to your `One Pace` directory.
-2. Run `python3 transcode.py --dry-run` to view the ffmpeg commands that would be executed.
+2. Run `python3 transcode.py` and follow the prompts.
+The script will ask for the location of your episodes and whether to replace the originals or embed cover artwork.
-3. When satisfied remove `--dry-run` to transcode the files.
-Use `--replace` if you want the original files deleted after conversion.
-Pass `--embed-artwork` to automatically attach the season poster to each episode.
+   You can still provide `--dry-run`, `--replace` and `--embed-artwork` on the command line to skip the questions.

 ```
     python3 transcode.py --replace